All Episodes

 What you can't see are the TV monitors.

-I'm pointing at them, and they're right where the camera is.
+I'm pointing at them and they're right where the camera is.

-The actual ditto cam is between two.
+The actual DittoCam is between two, what are these?

-55 inch, 30, the 55-inch monitors in here.
+55-inch, 30, 55-inch monitors in here.

-So and I have to get up from this chair to walk around the desk to get to a cornered room you also can't see on the ditto cam to change cochlear implants to put on my real radio announcer, Cochlear Implant.
+So, and I have to get up from this chair to walk around the desk to get to a cornered room you also can't see on the ditto cam to change cochlear implants to put on my real radio announcer, cochlear implant.

-Maybe, I'm not sure crying, but there was an outpouring of emotion clearly was occurring.
+And I looked at it, and there were three women hugging and greeting each other, crying, maybe, I'm not sure crying, but there was an outpouring of emotion clearly was occurring.

 And it had occurred earlier today on CNN.